imagej/imagej.github.io/pages/Presentations.md

 description: test description
 ---

-%Replace% Learn %Replace% This page collects ImageJ-related presentations, including talks, workshops and posters.
+{% include learn %}This page collects ImageJ-related presentations, including talks, workshops and posters.

 Do you know of a publicly archived ImageJ-related presentation not listed here?
 Please add it\!